Josiah-Kitchin/Ray-Tracer/README.md

 # Ray Tracer
 Author: Josiah Kitchin, Computer Science Student at the University of Oregon

-A 3D ray tracer inspired by *[A Ray Tracer Challenge](https://www.oreilly.com/library/view/the-ray-tracer/9781680506778/)* by James Buck.
+A 3D ray tracer inspired by *[A Ray Tracer Challenge](https://www.oreilly.com/library/view/the-ray-tracer/9781680506778/)* by Jamis Buck.
 This project is a work in progress, aiming to build a 3D renderer using ray tracing techniques.